Status: UK signee

 After navigating through a recruitment that also included scholarship offers from North Carolina, Michigan State, UCLA and several other top programs, Brooks will come to UK with expectations of being an instant contributor, though he could also be a multi-year player in college, adding some more continuity to Calipari’s roster moving forward.

-Brooks will be eligible to officially sign with the Cats in April.
+Brooks officially signed with the Cats in April.

-Brooks earned all-Nike league second-team honors after averaging 21.5 points and 7.0 rebounds per game this past spring.
-He averaged 22.9 points and 8.6 rebounds per game as a high school junior.
+Brooks earned all-Nike league second-team honors after averaging 21.5 points and 7.0 rebounds per game last spring.
+He averaged 20.1 points and 7.5 rebounds per game as a high school senior.

 “He’s pitching me on being a big guard.
 Kind of like Kevin Knox — being able to move all over the floor and just be versatile.
 A lot like Kevin played this past year.
 He was able to shoot it on the perimeter.
 He would post smaller guys up and take bigger guys off the dribble. … I would love to do that.”